No waste asparagus soup

 Method

 Get the vegetable stock into a large pan on boil.
 Take the asparagus ends and slice them in half lengthways.
 Peel and chop the potatoes.
 Peel and chop the onions.
-Place all into the boiling stock, turn the heat down to simmer and leave for 15 mins.
+Place all into the boiling stock, turn the heat down to a simmer and leave for 15 mins.

 After 15 mins, using a stick blender, blend the soup up.
-It won’t be completely smooth but there shouldn’t be any large lumps of vegetables.
+It won’t be completely smooth, but there shouldn’t be any large lumps of vegetables.
 Pop it on the heat again for another 15 mins.

 Drain the soup through a sieve into a large bowl.
-Using a spoon to help push the juices through.
+Use a spoon to help push the juices through.
 Pour back into the pan and add the cream, salt and pepper.
 Taste and add more seasoning to your liking.

 It’s ready to serve, pour it into bowls and serve with some brown bread or as a side dish to your main meal.